‘Naps’ march towards SSFL crown with 5-0 Speyside spanking; St Anthony’s stay close

-On a rainy afternoon in Malabar, Secondary Schools Football League (SSFL) Premier Division leaders Naparima College stormed to a 5-nil win over bottom team Speyside High at the Larry Gomes Stadium.
+On a rainy afternoon in Malabar, Secondary Schools Football League (SSFL) Premier Division leaders Naparima College stormed to a 5-0 win over bottom team Speyside High at the Larry Gomes Stadium.

-The result saw Naparima keep their two point lead over second placed St Anthony’s College and, with two games left this season against Queen’s Royal College and Trinity College Moka, it would take a shock to keep them from a record third Premier Division title in four years.
+The result saw Naparima retain their two-point lead over second-placed St Anthony’s College and, with their two remaining games this season being against Queen’s Royal College and Trinity College Moka, it would be a shock if they were somehow prevented from registering a record third Premier Division title in four years.

 If the modest crowd that turned out at the Larry Gomes Stadium today expected a pretty display from two-time Premier Division champions, ‘Naps’, then they would have been left slightly disappointed—as the football was not beautiful by any means.